vanja-obradovic/postcss-clampwind/README.md

 - ~~If --spacing is set to px and clamped values have no unit, do the conversion in js by reading the --spacing value and divide it by the root font size~~
 - ~~if --spacing is set to rem, and clamped values have no unit, add `var(--spacing) * value` to the clamped values~~
 - ~~if clamped value has a unit different than px?
 No conversion?~~
-- if clamped value is a css variable, wrap it in a `var()`
-- maybe read all the custom properties values from the theme, store them in a map and use them whenever they are referenced in the clamped values, and convert them to rem if needed
+- ~~read all the custom properties values from the theme, store them in a map and use them whenever they are referenced in the clamped values, and convert them to rem if needed~~
 - ~~output a comment in the generated CSS if there are errors (clamped values have mismatched units, not allowed units, etc..)~~
 - ~~Clean up the code and make transformations more readable~~
 - ~~add error messages for invalid values as css comments~~